jshawl/Jeopardy/README.md

 6. If the user guesses correctly, they will gain the question's value.
 7. If the user guesses incorrectly, they will lose the question's value.
 8. The user will accumulate cash in their account and win a "grand total" after playing through the entire board
+9. The game ends when the user has answered all the questions